44jovi/typescript/README.md

-# typescript
+# TypeScript
-My collection of TypeScript code snippets
+A collection of TypeScript code snippets for quick reference.